Amitaia/Shabbat-Times/README.md

 # Shabbat Times with HomeAssistant Sensor Custom Component
 Get Shabbat Times in HomeAssistant

+Updates 26.08.2018
+1. fix json data parsing (hebcal add some things and change the index )
+2. add new feature : is_shabbat , now you have a sensor that can tell the HA that is shabbat or not .
+3. timezone are now dynamic for chnages in 31/10/2018

 ## Guide How to use it

 ### Requirements